How the Council Operates

 Leader and Cabinet

 The Council has adopted a Leader and Cabinet model of governance.
-The Leader of the Council was appointed at the Annual Council meeting in May 2019 for a 4 year term of office; the Leader is Councillor Brian Edwards.
+The Leader of the Council was appointed at the Annual Council meeting in May 2019 for a 4 year term of office.

 The Council appoints the Leader of the Council who then appoints a Cabinet, including a Deputy leader.